 "Katniss," Peeta whispers.
 "You're drunk."

-"Peeta," I say, breathe, wiggling myself free enough to have my own air.
-His eyes are so blue right now, that I struggle to remember what I meant to ask.
+"Peeta," I whisper.
+I look up at him.
+His eyes are so blue right now that I struggle to remember what I meant to ask.
 "Can I show you something?"

 "Show me something?"
 Peeta repeats.
 "Like what?
 Where?"